-The investigators also noted that the daratumumab combination had “a well-tolerated safety profile.”
-The most common treatment-related adverse events (AEs) included diarrhea (64%), fatigue (50%), and peripheral edema (50%).
+The most common treatment-related adverse events included diarrhea (64%), fatigue (50%), and peripheral edema (50%).
 “Two patients (7%) experienced infusion-related reactions, all of which were grade 1,” the researchers added.

-The results of this portion of the study are limited by the small patient population.
+The results of this portion of the study are limited by the small patient population and the lack of information about response duration.
 The findings also will need to be compared with the CyBorD-alone arm of the ANDROMEDA study, which the authors noted is continuing to enroll patients.

 The authors report relationships with Janssen, which sponsored this trial.